-(1,367 words)
+(947 words)

-PROBAST is designed to assess primary studies that developed or validated one or more multivariable prediction models for diagnosis or prognosis (Boxes 1 and 2).
-Development of a prediction model can also include adding new predictors to established predictors, i.e. the extension of an existing prediction model.
-Similarly, validation of an existing model can be accompanied by adjusting (updating) and also extending of the model, i.e. the development of a new model.
-PROBAST is also applicable to these two situations (Box 1).
-A multivariable prediction model is defined as any combination or equation of two or more predictors for estimating the probability or risk for an individual.(1, 4, 6-8, 25-27)(1, 3-8, 27, 28)
+PROBAST is designed to assess primary studies that developed, validated, updated or extended one or more multivariable prediction models for diagnosis or prognosis (Boxes 1 and 2).
+A multivariable prediction model is defined as any combination or equation of two or more predictors for estimating the probability or risk for an individual.(1, 4, 6-8, 25-27) Other names for prediction model include risk prediction model, predictive model, prediction index or rule, and risk score.(1, 3-8, 27, 28)

 Diagnostic and prognostic models

-Diagnostic prediction models estimate the probability that a certain outcome, often referred to as target condition, is currently present.
-Participants included in studies developing or validating diagnostic prediction models should be individuals who are typical of the population in whom the diagnostic model would be used, i.e. commonly patients who are suspected of having the target condition but not yet known to have it.
+Diagnostic prediction models estimate the probability that a certain outcome, target condition or disease, is currently present.
+Diagnostic prediction model studies typically include individuals who are suspected of having the target condition but not yet known to have it.

-Prognostic prediction models estimate the probability that an outcome will occur in the future.
-Typical model outcomes are the occurrence of a specific event such as death, disease recurrence, disease complication, or therapy response.
-The time period of prediction can vary from hours, e.g. pre-operatively predicting the risk of in-hospital post-operative complications, to years, e.g. predicting life-long risk of developing a coronary event.
-Although many prognostic models enrol patients with an established diagnosis, this does not have to be the starting point.
-For example, there are models for predicting the development of diabetes in pregnant women(32) or for predicting osteoporotic fractures in the general population(29).
-Consistent with the TRIPOD Statement(7, 8), PROBAST thus uses a broad definition of prognostic models referring to the prediction of future outcomes in individuals at risk of that outcome, rather than the often used narrow definition of predicting the natural course of patients diagnosed with a particular disease.
-Participants included in studies developing or validating prognostic models should be individuals who are typical of the population in whom the model will be used, i.e. individuals at risk of developing the outcome of interest.
+Prognostic prediction models estimate the probability that an outcome or event will occur, e.g. death, disease recurrence, disease complication, or therapy response.
+The time period of prediction can vary from hours, e.g. pre-operatively predicting post-operative nausea and vomiting, to years, e.g. predicting life-long risk of developing a coronary event.
+Although many prognostic models enrol patients with an established diagnosis, this does not have to be the starting point(32), as seen in models for predicting osteoporotic fractures in the general population(29).
+Consistent with the TRIPOD statement(7, 8), PROBAST thus uses a broad definition of prognostic models referring to the prediction of future outcomes, studied in individuals at risk of that outcome.

-We refer to both diagnostic and prognostic models as prediction models and will highlight issues when they are specific to either type.
-Other names for a prediction model include risk prediction model, predictive model, prediction index or rule, and risk score.(31) Diagnostic and prognostic model studies often use different terms for the predictors and outcomes (Box 2).
-In the cancer literature, one often distinguishes between prognostic versus predictive factors and predictive models, where predictive factors/models are used to identify individuals who have a differential response to a particular treatment.(30) For this manuscript, these types of (predictive) models are out of scope.
+(31) Diagnostic and prognostic model studies often use different terms for predictors and outcomes (Box 2).
+In the cancer literature, often a distinction is made between prognostic versus predictive models, where predictive models refer to identifying individuals with differential treatment effects.(30) For this manuscript, these types of (predictive) models are out of scope.

 Types of predictors, outcomes and modelling technique

-PROBAST can be used to assess any type of diagnostic or prognostic prediction model examining individualised predictions, regardless of the predictors used, outcomes being predicted, or method to develop, validate or adjust the model.
+PROBAST can be used to assess any type of diagnostic or prognostic prediction model aimed at individualised predictions, regardless of the predictors used, outcomes being predicted, or method to develop, validate or adjust the model.

-Predictors range from demographics, medical history and physical examination to results from imaging, electrophysiology, blood and urine measurements, pathological examinations, disease stages or characteristics, to results from -omics and any new biological measurement.(19) Predictors are also referred to as covariates, risk indicators, prognostic factors, determinants, index test results or in statistical terminology independent variables.(4, 6, 8, 27, 31)(7, 8, 35, 36)
+Predictors range from demographics, medical history and physical examination to results from imaging, electrophysiology, blood and urine measurements, pathological examinations, disease stages or characteristics, to results from -omics and any new biological measurement.(19) Predictors are also referred to as covariates, risk indicators, prognostic factors, determinants, index test results or independent variables.(4, 6, 8, 27, 31)